Howth Castle

-The estate includes much of the peninsula of Howth Head, including extensive heathland and much of Howth's cliff walks, with views over Dublin Bay, light woodland, and the island of Ireland's Eye.
-On the grounds near the castle are golf, pitch and putt and footgolf facilities, a former hotel, formal gardens and a pond, rhododendron walks - and several small streams pass through the estate.
+The estate today still includes much of the peninsula of Howth Head, including extensive heathland and much of Howth's cliff walks, with views over Dublin Bay, light woodland, and the island of Ireland's Eye.
+On the grounds near the castle are golf courses, a hotel and gardens.
+There is also a collapsed portal tomb and several small streams pass through the estate.

-In October 2018, the family announced their agreement to sell the castle, demesne and Ireland's Eye to the Tetrarch investment group who intended to redevelop the hotel and course as a luxury resort.
+In October 2018, the Gaisford St Lawrence family announced their agreement to sell the castle, demesne and Ireland's Eye to the Tetrarch investment group who intended to redevelop the hotel and course as a luxury resort.
 A 7-acre portion of the site zoned for residential development close to the castle gate was sold onwards by Tetrarch to Glenveagh Homes for €14m after the sale closed.
-Glenveagh's interim financial report notes they intend to build 200 apartments on the site with first deliveries in 2023.

 History

+Bronze age settlement

+On the grounds of Howth Castle is a 3,000-year old dolmen tomb known as Aideen's Grave.
+According to legend it is the resting place of the mythological figure Aideen.
+This legend is the subject of the poem 'Aideen's Grave' by Samuel Ferguson.

+Norse period

+Later, towards the end of the 1st millennium, Viking raids began to occur along the Irish coast with Lambay Island and Howth being two of the prominent areas which still retain Norse names.

+Norman castle to Georgian country house

-Since 1180 the St Lawrence family were the feudal lords of Howth.
+Since 1179/1180, the St Lawrence family were the feudal lords of Howth.
 The original family castle, a timber structure, was sited on the edge of Howth village, on Tower Hill, overlooking Balscadden Bay.
+The wooden structure was moved to the current site around 1235, while the first stone castle was commenced in the following century, and the oldest part of the current building dates from the 1450s.
+Further major works were performed by several of the Lords of Howth.

+20th century

-In some form, Howth Castle has stood on its present site for over 750 years.
-The great English architect Sir Edwin Lutyens in 1911 restyled a 14th-century castle built here, overlooking Ireland's Eye and the north Dublin coastline.
+The architect Edwin Lutyens in 1911 restyled the 14th-century castle built here, overlooking Ireland's Eye and the north Dublin coastline.

 The estate previously included much of coastal northern Dublin, including the lands of Kilbarrack, Raheny and parts of Clontarf, but these were gradually sold off from the mid-19th to the mid-20th century.

 In the second half of the 20th century, the castle's demesne was largely redeveloped to provide golfing facilities, and a mid-price hotel, with bar, restaurant and spa facilities, was opened.